qbmizsj/A-GCL/README.md

   											Downstream classifier is linear or non-linear --seed SEED
 ```
+If you have any questions about the settings or data pre-processing of A-GCL, please contact me through ``zsjxll@gmail.com``
 If you find our work beneficial to your work, please cite our paper

 ```tex